A Reversible Dynamic Movement Primitive formulation: Introduction

 For many tasks, reverse execution could enable automatic derivation of certain required operations from their forwards counterparts.
-For instance, in assembly tasks a reversible model could be used for assembling and disassembling a workpiece.
-More generally, when performing any task that involves reaching, like a handover, a placing or an insertion task etc, the reverse motion could be used for the retraction, saving the effort of explicitly encoding and programming the backward motion.
+For instance, in assembly tasks a reversible model could be used for assembling and disassembling a part.
+In general, when performing any task that involves reaching a target, like a handover, a placing of a part etc., the reverse motion could be used for the retraction, saving the effort of explicitly encoding and programming the backward motion.
 This becomes even more useful in tasks executed in cluttered environments.
 Reversibility can also prove really effective and practical for recovering from errors during the execution of a task.
 These errors could originate from faulty or noisy sensor measurements or could be attributed to disturbances.
 Using reverse execution, the robot can temporarily back out of an erroneous situation by tracing back to a previous point, after which the execution can be automatically retried.
-There are some works that have applied reversibility to recover from such errors in practical applications \citep{Towards_Reversible_DSL, Auto_error_recovery_reverse_exec}.
+There are some works that have applied reversibility to recover from such errors in practical applications \cite{Towards_Reversible_DSL, Auto_error_recovery_reverse_exec}.
 In these works, the authors address error recovery by reversing the program's execution by means of designing a domain specific language (DSL) which supports running backwards the executed programming commands.
-A more theoretical treatment of reversibility using DMP is given in \citep{Towards_Rev_DMP}.
-As classical DMP do not support reversibility, the authors in \citep{Towards_Rev_DMP} come forward with a modified DMP structure in order to attain reversibility.
-However, due to the adopted formulation, global asymptotic stability (GAS) and reversibility cannot be achieved simultaneously.
+Reversibility using DMP is addressed in \cite{Towards_Rev_DMP} with a DMP formulation which however fails to ensure global asymptotic stability (GAS) and reversibility.
 Eventually the authors resort to the use of two separate DMPs to ensure both.
+Two separate DMPs to achieve reversibility are also used in \cite{Nemec_Rev_DMP_2019}.